eliasbnk/dev-setup/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-type the following into iTerm2:
+type the following into Terminal:

  ```
  pbcopy < ~/.ssh/id_ed25519.pub